whaitecat/CMB114-CW3-molecule-tool/README.md

 4. Open the file in Avogadro to view the 3D sturcture.

 ## Mode - Molecule comparator
 The comparator ables to compare the spectra of two of the molecules among 15 molecules from the database.
+The four spectra are plotted with matplotlib.
+They are shown in an organised layout.
+The peaks data are from the molecule database.

 1. Enter the two molecules you want to compare and click "Compare".
-2. IR, NMR, MS, and UV spectra of both molecules are shown.
+2. IR, NMR, MS, and UV spectra of both molecules are shown side by side.
 In summary box, a summary and comparison from the database of the molecules are also shown, such as their formula, molecular weight, and functional group.

 ## References for the Modes
 1. Plotting with matplotlib: https://matplotlib.org/stable/plot_types/index.html